 Since a few readers have asked to write about baby-related things, here is a multi-part series on baby gear organized according to Amazon’s Baby Registry system.
-I realize this only applies to a certain subsection of readers so I’ll space the posts out to once a week.
+I realize this only applies to a certain subsection of readers so I’ll space the posts out.
+This is part 1; the entire series can be found with the Baby Gear tag here.
 The first three items on Amazon’s checklist are all items that will ideally occupy your baby while you do all the things you used to take for granted: eat, sleep, shower, use the restroom, and basic personal hygiene.

 Playards / Travel Cribs / Playpens